Plot the Survival Curve or CIF Dependent on a Continuous Variable as a 3D Surface

 A single character string specifying the time-to-event variable.
 Needs to be a valid column name of a numeric variable in

-.- status
+data.- status

 A single character string specifying the status variable, indicating if a person has experienced an event or not.
 Needs to be a valid column name of a numeric or logical variable in

-.- variable
+data.- variable

 A single character string specifying the continuous variable of interest, for which the survival curves should be estimated.
 This variable has to be contained in the

-that is supplied to thedata
+data.framethat is supplied to thedataargument.- data

 A

-containing all required variables.- model
+data.framecontaining all required variables.- model

 A model describing the time-to-event process (such as an